e-m-b-a/emba/CONTRIBUTING.md

 - base patches on top of latest master or - if there are dependencies - on next (note: next is an integration branch that may change non-linearly)

-- add signed-off to all patches \[**required**]
-  - to certify the "Developer's Certificate of Origin", see below
-  - check with your employer when not working on your own!

 - test your code with shellcheck \[**required**]
   - see the included [codechecker script](./check_project.sh)
   - shellcheck should not be disabled on areas with issues -> solve these problems before the PR